SBIlab/CCN_immunotherapy/README.md

 ### 1. Construction of cell-cell communication networks
 - **pre-requirement: cell type-specific gene expression profiles should be prepared before running and store under ./data/CCN_construction/2_CIBERSORTx_output/"dataset"/
 - input: cell type-specific gene expression profiles
-- To construct CCN of each patient, run R codes deposited in ./code/CCN_construction (setting working directory at the beginning of each code)
+- To construct CCN of each patient, run R codes deposited in ./code/CCN_construction (setting working directory and dataset variable at the beginning of each code)
 - CCN will be stored under ./data/CCN_construction/5_CCN/"dataset"/
 - running examples: